 – We taped our ‘stake’ to the inside of the car:

 – Antibacterial hand wash, and the coolers, were also marked as in the above pic.

 – Oh, and we had a mascot on our dashboard.
 His name was Ernie, for no particular reason:

 Andrea Kooiman, three-time finisher, recommends a mid-size SUV, such as her own personal Jeep that she used in 2017 with a four-person crew:

 Finally, we want to conclude with some photos of what is the largest “legal” vehicle to use as a support vehicle at the Badwater 135 (per the race rules), the Nissan NV 3500HD 12.
-This vehicle was recently used at Badwater Salton Sea by Tom Atwell, who will compete in the Badwater 135 this July (2018) and will use this as his support vehicle.
+This vehicle was used at the 2018 Badwater Salton Sea and the 2018 Badwater 135 by Tom Atwell, and is now – as of 2019 – officially allowed at all Badwater races.

 But please note, although there are certain advantages to using a vehicle this large (mainly, lots of space for crew members and for lots of coolers and gear), it will also be VERY difficult to park along many parts of the race route because of very narrow shoulders.
-We therefore do not recommend this vehicle, although it will be allowed in 2018.
+We therefore do not generally recommend this vehicle, although it is allowed.